couchbase/indexing/secondary/docs/design/markdown/index_manager_design.md

 Index-Coordinator to calculate re-balance strategy,
 * by figuring out the slices (identified by slice-nos) to move from one shard to another.
-* by identifying local-indexer-nodes hosting source and destination shards and use one of the stability-timestamp as rebalance-timestamp.
+* after identifying local-indexer-nodes hosting source and destination shards, use one of the stability-timestamp as rebalance-timestamp.
 * construct a rebalance structure for each migrating slices and add them to index-topology structure and index-topology is published to local-indexer-nodes participating in rebalance.

-Everytime IndexTopology is updated, it is broadcasted to all components.

 Process of rebalance,
 * Index-Coordinator instructs the index nodes to move the slices.